UchennaNicole/UchennaNicole/README.md

-# 💻 <a href="www.linkedin.com/in/uchenna-nwankwo-cisa-cism-crisc-security-plus-98b200230">Uchenna Nwankwo </a>'s IT and Cybersecurity Project Portfolio 🔐
+# 💻 <a href="www.linkedin.com/in/uchenna-nwankwo-cisa-cism-crisc-security-plus-98b200230">Uchenna Nwankwo </a>'s IT and Cybersecurity Project Portfolio

-## FEARLess Security Portfolio

 A collection of security labs, risk analyses, and infrastructure projects from a disciplined and evolving mind committed to mastering how security truly works.

-I learn by doing — with focus, structure, and intention.
+<a I learn by doing — with focus, structure, and intention.

 This portfolio is where I design systems, assess risk, strengthen environments, and transform complexity into clarity.

 It reflects how I approach security and life: with discipline, evolution, and a commitment to long-term impact.

 **Focused.
 Evolving.
 Radiating. — FEARLess**

 ## ⚠️ Vulnerability Management Projects